akshaybabloo/Ruby-on-rails-4-notes/README.md

 #### 3.3.1 Running the server

-Open terminal change the directory the application folder and type `rails server` or `rails s`.
-This will generate a web URL `http://localhost:3000`.
+Open terminal change the directory the application folder and type `rails server` or `rails s`, this will generate a web URL `http://localhost:3000`.
 Copy the link and open in a web browser.
-When you open the URL you might have error with `mysql2` due to some bug  in mysql2.
+When you open the URL, you might have an error with `mysql2` due to some bug in mysql2.
 So we use mysql2 version 0.3.18; i.e. in you Gemfile add `gem install 'msql2', '0.3.18'`.
-If you are using sqlite you don't have to make any changes.
-Once this is done initially you might need to comment out your database name in `config/database.yaml` as we did not create any database yet.
+If you are using SQLite, you don't have to make any changes.
+Once this is done initially, you might need to comment out your database name in `config/database.yaml` as we did not create any database yet.

 ### 3.4 Generating views and controller

 To generate files for Rails project type `rails generate` in the terminal; this will list out all the possible file that Rails can generate for you.
 To generate a controller and view, type `rails generate controller`, this will list out all the possible files this command can do, but type `rails generate controller controller_name view_name`; i.e `rails generate controller demo index`.
 This will create files under app folder.
 You might also want to edit `routes.rb` by typing in `get demo/index`.

-At this point we have to edit one file which is under `app/controller/demo_controller.rb`.
+At this point, we have to edit one file which is under `app/controller/demo_controller.rb`.
 In this file you would have to type `layout false`, I will explain about this later.

-To access this link you would have to goto `http://localhost:3000/demo/index`.
+To access this link, you would have to goto `http://localhost:3000/demo/index`.

 ### 3.5 File structure

-Below is the complete list of file that are generated when you create a project.
+Below is the complete list of file that is generated when you create a project.

 <pre>
 simple_crm